 Don’t sell straddles.

 Many academic studies were conducted in order to gauge the effect earning announcements have on stock performance.
-One of those studies (here) Checked the performance of buying straddle (buying call and put options on same strike and expiration) 1-5 days before earning release till the earning day or a day after.
-The researchers found that buying straddles ahead of earnings yields positive return (before friction).
+One of those studies (here) Checked the performance of buying straddles (buying call and put options on same strike and expiration) 1-5 days before earning release till the earning day or a day after.
+The researchers found that buying straddles ahead of earnings yields a positive return (before friction).
 The results are:

 - Robust for different time frames, implied volatility, company size and more.

-- Stand in contrast to the fact that buying a straddle not before earnings will usually cause losses.
+- Stand in contrast to the fact that buying a straddle, not before earnings will usually cause losses.

-- Don’t include friction (bid-ask spreads, commissions and tax) so can’t be copied in real life.
+- Don’t include friction (bid-ask spreads, commissions, and tax) so can’t be copied in real life.